siraajkudtarkar/CS167/Labs/Lab7/CS167_Lab7.md

 7. Rerun step 3, which lists the records sorted by `Name`.
     * ***(Q10) Where do you expect the new record to be located in the sort?***

-8. Insert the following document into the collection.
+8. Insert the following document into the `contacts` collection.

     ```text
     {Name: ["David", "Bark"]}